aseno-gmbh/cassandra-cluster-test/README.md

 ## Set up the cluster

-Using the [bitnami/cassandra](https://github.com/bitnami/bitnami-docker-cassandra) image and the file [docker-compose-cass-cluster.yaml](docker-compose-cass-cluster.yaml) (based on [CCC](https://github.com/digitalis-io/ccc)) we build up a cassandra cluster with 6 nodes and two rings.
+Using the [bitnami/cassandra](https://github.com/bitnami/bitnami-docker-cassandra) image and the file [docker-compose-cass-cluster.yaml](docker-compose-cass-cluster.yaml)  we build up a cassandra cluster with 6 nodes and two rings.
 Note that the first three nodes {1,2,3} are bound to the datacenter/ring "rz1" and the second three {4,5,6} to the datacenter/ring "rz2".

 An external docker-network called **cassnet** is used to share connectivity with the clients.